 Read the latest update on this persecuted church HERE.

-The “Mayflower Church” is a title given to a Chinese Church that made the difficult decision to flee persecution from China by boat.
+The “Mayflower Church” is a title given to a Chinese Church that made the difficult decision to flee persecution in China for an island of S. Korea.
 Facing increasing pressure from the authorities on their church and Christian school, as well as the rapidly escalating crackdown on churches across their country, these members felt they had no option but to uproot their lives and seek safety and freedom overseas.

 This group of 60 believers landed in South Korea and are now under tenuous immigration status.
 Due to political pressure from China to return these citizens for “re-education camps,” Korea will no longer shelter this congregation.
 Multiple nonprofit organizations are working together to ask the US government to step in against communist China and resettle The Mayflower Church to the US.